Republican anti-Trump money splits: Spend now, or wait until 2024?

 A source close to Club for Growth said, however, the group would not oppose Trump should he become the party's nominee in the presidential election.

-AFP Action, part of the Koch network that advocates for lower taxes and less regulation, is focused on reaching "soft" Trump voters open to alternatives, spokesperson Bill Riggs said in a statement.
+AFP Action, the super PAC affiliated with the Koch network that advocates for lower taxes and less regulation, is focused on reaching "soft" Trump voters open to alternatives, spokesperson Bill Riggs said in a statement.
+"We aren't trying to persuade people who are never voting for Trump or already voting for Biden," Riggs said.

 AFP Action says it raised more than $70 million in the first half of the year with the goal of preventing Trump from clinching the nomination, and it told Reuters it has spent around $11 million in seven primary states so far.
 One ad, titled "Unelectable", urges voters to move away from Trump to better defeat Biden.